 Prof. Pinto graduated at Lisbon School of Medicine, Universidade de Lisboa in 1984.
 He did his Cardiology internship at Santa Maria Hospital – CHULN, EPE (Lisbon, Portugal), and Stanford University Medical School (CA, USA), where he was a Clinical Fellow.
 He was then Clinical Attending in the Echocardiography laboratory and underwent an Interventional Cardiology Fellowship at the same institution.

-He is currently the Dean of the Lisbon School of Medicine, Universidade de Lisboa (Lisbon, Portugal), and Full Professor of Cardiology, Head of the Cardiology Department and of the Heart and Vascular Department of Santa Maria Hospital, CHULN EPE, National Coordinator of the Medical Schools Council (2018-2020) and President of the Executive Board of the Lisbon Academic Medical Centre (CAML) (2019-2021).
+He is currently the Dean of the Lisbon School of Medicine, Universidade de Lisboa (Lisbon, Portugal), and Full Professor of Cardiology, Head of the Cardiology Department and of the Heart and Vascular Department of Santa Maria Hospital, CHULN EPE.
+President of the World Heart Federation (WHF) (2021-2022), Official Spokesperson at ESC Congress 2021(2021), National Coordinator of the Medical Schools Council (2018-2020) and President of the Executive Board of the Lisbon Academic Medical Centre (CAML) (2019-2021) and Director of Lisbon Cardiovascular Institute (ICVL) since 1999.

 His main areas of interest are ischemic heart disease, anticoagulation, cardiovascular imaging, particularly on the use of ultrasound in cardiology and pioneered the use of intravascular ultrasound in the study of graft atherosclerosis.